 Superflu

 From the exceptional setting to the food, from the festive atmosphere to the wine selection, this restaurant nestled behind Montmartre has all the attributes that make it an address to be recommended.
 Focaccia and duck parfait, roasted broccoli with rhubarb or French toast with cacio e pepe sauce: the dishes on offer are perfectly suited to accompany or precede, for example, a tasty filet mignon with black garlic jus or cod with a soya miso marinade.
-All that’s left to do is wash it all down with a good natural wine and punctuate it with a little dessert, and we’re not far from the perfect meal.
+All that’s left is to wash it all down with a good natural wine and punctuate it with a little dessert, and we’re not far from the perfect meal.

 📍Superflu – 227 bis rue Marcadet, 75018